TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 .. rubric:: Footnotes

-.. [#] The player must be willing to take the risk before rolling.
-They always have the option to back down and choose another course of action.
 .. [#] Being **Taken Out** usually means losing the ability to stay in play with the agency to alter the world around them.
 This could be represented in different ways, depending on the context of the situation; exhausted, beffudled, K.O.d, or even dead.
 .. [#] Whatever the player decides to break, it must make sense in the fiction.
 You cannot stop a bullet with a screwdriver (...in most cases).
 Creativity is encouraged, but the GM has the final word on what makes sense and what is a stretch.
 .. [#] In an unmodified 2d6 roll (+0), the most likely result is 7 (with a 16.67% chance).
 On 2d6+1, the most likely result moves up to 8.
 On 2d6+2 it's 9, and with 2d6+3 it's 10 (meaning it's likely to always succeed).